RebelToolbox/RebelDocumentation/getting_started/step_by_step/scripting_languages.rst

 For example, take a game where a Camera2D node follows a ship.
 The Camera2D node follows its parent by default.
 Imagine you want the camera to shake when the player takes damage.
-As this feature is not built into Godot, you would attach a script to the Camera2D node and code the shake.
+As this feature is not built into Rebel Engine, you would attach a script to the Camera2D node and code the shake.

 .. image:: img/scripting_camera_shake.gif